jonhare/LloydsRegistryMachineLearningCourse/Monday/ml101-tutorial/tutorial.md

 # Hands-on Machine Learning 101

 ## Introduction and Acknowledgements
 This tutorial is largely based on the official ["Working With Text Data" scikit-learn tutorial](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).
-A number of changes have been made to ensure that it fits the format of our machine learning course, and we've added additional bits that demonstrate how to cluster data with k-means.
+A number of changes have been made to ensure that it fits the format of our machine learning course, and we've added additional bits that demonstrate how to cluster data with k-means which will give a greater understanding of the datasets we're using.

 Through this tutorial you'll learn how to: